Distal Radius Fracture

 - Numbness or tingling in the hand or fingers

-If you experience wrist pain or swelling after a fall or injury, prompt orthopedic evaluation is recommended.
+If you experience wrist pain or swelling after a fall or injury, you should seek prompt orthopedic evaluation.

 Causes and Risk Factors